What businesses need to know about sales tax, consumer use tax and seller use tax

 For example, an office supply store that pulls a printer out of inventory for use in its office would owe use tax on that printer.
 A retailer that donates T-shirts purchased for resale to a local soccer team would owe use tax on those shirts.
 And so on.

 Consumer use tax is also due when non-exempt consumers make a taxable purchase in jurisdictions with a lower rate of tax than the rate in their hometown.
-For example, if you have a business located in Boston, Massachusetts, that regularly purchases office supplies in sales tax-free Nashua, New Hampshire, you owe Boston’s 6.25 percent use tax to the commonwealth of Massachusetts.
+For example, a business located in Boston, Massachusetts, that purchases office supplies in sales tax-free Nashua, New Hampshire, would need to remit Boston’s 6.25 percent use tax on those purchases to the Massachusetts Department of Revenue.
 The burden to report and remit consumer use tax falls on buyers — whether an individual or a business — not sellers.

 The same is true when items are purchased abroad for use at home.
 While you may not get a tax notice for failure to pay consumer use tax on a £15 book purchased in London, don’t be surprised if the tax authorities go after you for consumer use tax on a rug purchased in Istanbul for 150,000 Turkish lira.